definedrisk/petzold-pw5e/CD-ROM/README.md

 Line 114: Added *return* as WM_SIZE is called afterwards.

 This demonstrates some more techniques for drawing including displaying text on top of exisiting to create underline (using transparent background).
-Also the *ScrollWindow* function is used (which updates the scrolled region immediately) but does not update the "exposed" region until the application retrives WM_PAINT (or a call to *UpdateWindow* is made).
+Also the *ScrollWindow* function is used (which updates the scrolled region immediately) but does not update the "exposed" region until the application retrieves WM_PAINT (or a call to *UpdateWindow* is made).
 In this case it is still necessary to "draw" all the window in WM_PAINT to cope with the situation when the window is resized (whole window is invalid).

-### x
+### StokFont

+#### Changes

+1. Ensure that UNICODE is removed from *Project Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions*

+#### Comments

+Demonstrate various "standard" system fonts and character sets.

 ---